Ready to be Inspired?

-Ready to be inspired?
-Student Registration for Full STEAM Ahead open to rising 6th-rising 9th grade girls in the Greater Richmond Metro Area!
-Check out our Workshop Tracks, then go to our registration portal and select your favorite!
+Student Registration for Full STEAM Ahead 2018 is open to rising 6th-rising 9th grade girls in the Greater Richmond Metro Area!
+Check out our Workshop Tracks, then go to our registration portal and select your favorite.
 Each student may only register for one track.
 Each track has limited space and will be scheduled on a first come, first serve basis.
 Early Bird pricing for student registration is $15 and will be available until May 20th.
 After May 20th, Student Registration is $20.
-Need-based scholarships are available, for more information please contact <email@example.com>.
+Need-based scholarships are available, for more information please contact firstname.lastname@example.org.

 Participants will explore paper colors and textures and learn a bit more about creating visual journaling to explore their interests and goals.